1712n/dn-institute/content/attacks/posts/2022-10-06-BSC-Token-Hub.md

 ## Security Failure Causes

-**Transaction verifying vulnerability:** The BSC Token Hub was possible to exploit via low-level proof vulnerability.
-Upon conducting a vulnerability root cause analysis, it was confirmed that there is a flaw in the IAVL verification implementation designed by Cosmos, which was later incorporated by BSC into their contract's proof verification process.
-The same vulnerability also affected other projects whose implementation of the IAVL library was flawed, prompting Cosmos to release an emergency patch.
+**Protocol vulnerability:** The BSC Token Hub was attacked by forging a low-level proof into a single common library.
+Protocol code analysis identified a flaw in Cosmos IAVL verification implementation, which was later incorporated by BSC into their contract proof verification process.
+The same vulnerability also affected other projects using the vulnerable IAVL library, prompting Cosmos to release an emergency patch.